Best Patio Doors for Florida Homes: Impact, Hurricane, and Sliding Doors

 - Thermal break in aluminum frames—If you prefer aluminum for its durability and coastal suitability, insist on frames with a thermal break in order to prevent heat conduction through the frame itself.

-Orlando and Winter Park
+Winter Park

 Tampa